-- 47.1 The trust shall have a seal. - 47.2 The seal shall not be affixed except under the authority of the Board of Directors.
+- 47.1 The trustTrust shall have a seal. - 47.2 The seal shall not be affixed except under the authority of the Board of Directors.

-48. Amendment of the constitution
+48. Amendment of the constitution Constitution

-- 48.1 The trust may make amendments of its constitution only if - 48.1.1 More than half of the members of the Council of Governors of the trust voting approve the amendments, and - 48.1.2 More than half of the members of the Board of Directors of the trust voting approve the amendments. - 48.2 Amendments made under paragraph 48.1 take effect as soon as the conditions in that paragraph are satisfied, but the amendment has no effect in so far as the constitution would, as a result of the amendment, not accord with schedule 7 of the 2006 Act. - 48.3 Where an amendment is made to the constitution in relation the powers or duties of the Council of Governors (or otherwise with respect to the role that the Council of Governors has as part of the trust) -
+48.1 The trustTrust may make amendments of its constitutionConstitution only if -

-- 48.3.1 At least one member of the Council of Governors must attend the next Annual Members' Meeting and present the amendment, and - 48.3.2 The trust must give the members an opportunity to vote on whether they approve the amendment.
+- 48.1.1 More than half of the member Members of the Council of Governors of the trust voting approve the amendments, and - 48.1.2 More than half of the member Member of the Board of Directors of the trust voting approve the amendments. - 48.2 Amendments made under paragraph 48.1 take effect as soon as the conditions in that paragraph are satisfied, but the amendment has no effect in so far as the constitution Constitution would, as a result of the amendment, not accord with schedule 7 of the 2006 Act. - 48.3 Where an amendment is made to the constitution Constitution in relation to the powers or duties of the Council of Governors (or otherwise with respect to the role that the Council of Governors has as part of the trustTrust) - 48.3.1 At least one member of the Council of Governors must attend the next Annual Members' Meeting and present the amendment, and - 48.3.2 The trustTrust must give the memberMembers an opportunity to vote on whether they approve the amendment.

-If more than half of the members voting approve the amendment, the amendment continues to have effect; otherwise, it ceases to have effect and the trust must take such steps as are necessary as a result.
+If more than half of the memberMembers voting approve the amendment, the amendment continues to have effect; otherwise, it ceases to have effect and the trust must take such steps as are necessary as a result.